 What Is Section 512(f) of the DMCA?

 The drafters of the DMCA statute wanted to prevent abuse of the system, which is meant to protect legitimate copyrights.
 So, they included a subsection called “Section 512(f),” which allows victims to sue if they are served with a DMCA takedown notice that is fraudulent.

 Until recently, however, this provision in the law has not been put to good use by copyright defense lawyers.
 Since the DMCA was enacted in 1998, Section 512(f) has been only a “weak counterpressure on sending DMCA notices,” according to many commentators.
 In fact, one leading writer stated bluntly, “Section 512(f) of the DMCA is effectively dead.”

 Hope for the Future of Section 512(f) as a Tool to Fight Copyright Trolls

 Despite the long history of Section 512(f) being largely ineffective at stopping fraudulent DMCA takedown notices from copyright trolls, a recent order from the Central District Court of California has breathed new life into Section 512(f) and provided some measure of hope that victims of DMCA fraud can make dishonest people pay for their misdeeds.

 Have you been served with a DMCA takedown notice?
-The Los Angeles copyright defense lawyers at Tauler Smith LLC can help you.
+The Los Angeles copyright defense lawyers at Tauler Smith LLP can help you.
 Contact us anytime by calling 310-590-3927, or by filling out the contact form.